The 22 Immutable Laws of Marketing by Al Ries and Jack Trout Book Summary & Commentary

 What can you be the first in?
 Well, there are many ways you can be first, we’ll talk about 3 of these ways now: audience, benefit and service.

-5. You can be first to serve a specific Audience
+5. You can be first to serve a unique Audience

 This is the classic marketing strategy of targeting a smaller segment of the market.
 Instead of trying to appeal to anybody and everybody, you choose a smaller audience to specifically cater to.